bp

 drupal logo facing lit logo

-A common complaint about web components from the right-wing of frontend developers is that they require JavaScript.
+A common complaint about web components from a certain slice of frontend developers is that they require JavaScript.
 This complaint is a perhaps a drop short-sighted, since this wasn't always the case, and hopefully in the future will be irrelevant.
 Regardless of future advancements, though, web components can be used today with JavaScript disabled, if developers expend a bit of effort on server rendering.

 Server rendering can mean different things in different scenarios, but in this post we're talking about the process of computing the Shadow DOM of a web component on the web server, and printing it's internal HTML in the initial server response.
 This is possible because of a browser feature called Declarative Shadow DOM.